ssteigen/StitchSpeak/README.md

 **Format Rules:**
 - `name`: String - The name of your alphabet
 - `description`: String - Description of the alphabet
-- `height`: Number - Number of rows for each character (1-20)
+- `height`: Number - Default number of rows for characters (1-20)
-- `characters`: Object - Each character maps to an array of strings
+- `characters`: Object - Each character maps to an object with pattern, baseline, and height
-- Character patterns use `1`, `x`, or `█` for stitches and spaces for empty cells
+- `pattern`: Array of strings - The character pattern using `1`, `x`, or `█` for stitches and spaces for empty cells
+- `baseline`: Number - The row index (0-based) where the character bottom sits
+- `height`: Number - The individual character height (can vary per character)
-- Each row in a character pattern should have the same width
+- Each row in a character pattern can have different widths (variable-width support)
-- All characters must have exactly the same number of rows as specified in `height`
+- Each character can have different heights (variable-height support)
+- All characters are aligned along their baselines for proper typography

+**Legacy Format Support**: The app also supports the old format where characters are direct arrays of strings.
+When editing these alphabets, they will be automatically converted to the new format with baseline and height information.

 ### Built-in Alphabets